 Because of that, people tend to use bark collars instead of training their dogs not to bark.
 To be honest, it’s a kind of animal cruelty.

 So, If you put your dog in the crate and put on a bark collar as well, obviously he/she will get frustrated and more likely to drool throughout the crate.

 Training your dog not to bark.
 To be honest, if you are a dog lover, you must feel that training not to bark is better than using bark collars.
 Read this “How to stop a Doberman from barking?
 (5 easy steps)” full guide to solve that problem.
 (These methods can be applied to any dog.
 So read it out)

 Dogs tend to drool during hot days.

-This is quite a natural situation, and you no need to worry too much.
+This is quite a natural situation, and you do not need to worry too much.
 Because dogs are more likely to excessively drool during hot days.

 - High warmth